hanami/hanami/README.md

 ### How To Use Hanami HEAD

-If you want to test Hanami HEAD to try a new feature or to test a bug fix here how to do:
+If you want to test Hanami's HEAD to try a new feature or to test a bug fix, here's how to do:

 ```
 git clone https://github.com/hanami/hanami.git